xskjya/Windows-MCP-Agent/README.md

 ---

 ## 🛠️MCP Tools

-1. #### **Windows相关工具**
 - `Click-Tool`: Click on the screen at the given coordinates.
 - `Type-Tool`: Type text on an element (optionally clears existing text).
 - `Clipboard-Tool`: Copy or paste using the system clipboard.
 - `Scroll-Tool`: Scroll vertically or horizontally on the window or specific regions.
 - `Drag-Tool`: Drag from one point to another.
 - `Move-Tool`: Move mouse pointer.
 - `Shortcut-Tool`: Press keyboard shortcuts (`Ctrl+c`, `Alt+Tab`, etc).
 - `Key-Tool`: Press a single key.
 - `Wait-Tool`: Pause for a defined duration.
 - `State-Tool`: Combined snapshot of default language, browser, active apps and interactive, textual and scrollable elements along with screenshot of the desktop.
 - `Resize-Tool`: Used to change the window size or location of an app.
 - `Launch-Tool`: To launch an application from the start menu.
 - `Shell-Tool`: To execute PowerShell commands.
 - `Scrape-Tool`: To scrape the entire webpage for information.

-2. 其他工具待补充.......

 ## Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=xskjya/Windows-MCP-Agent&type=Date)](https://www.star-history.com/#CursorTouch/Windows-MCP&Date)